 Once you’ve selected your cleanser, simply cleanse your skin morning and night with the product.
 It’s as simple as that.

 Use Oil-Free Wipes For Mid-Day Touch-Ups

 Whether you wear makeup, workout a lot, or regularly need a touch-up mid-day, it helps to have quality face wipes on hand for mid-day touch-ups.
 This way you can still cater to your complexion without over-washing it with harsh ingredients.
-Just be sure not to aggressively wipe at your face because that can lead not only to inflammation but premature aging.
+Just be sure not to aggressively wipe at your face to avoid increased inflammation.

 As a more environmentally friendly option, you can opt for micellar water and reusable cotton rounds over makeup wipes.

 If you have acne of any form, you might be worried that exfoliating it will transform it into a bright red mess.
 In reality, exfoliating might be just what you need to get over the breakout and prevent future ones from flaring up.
 That’s because, according to Green, using an exfoliant regularly will unclog pores, minimizing comedones and preventing the formation of whiteheads, blackheads, and pustules, as a result.
-Since exfoliating can sometimes lead to more sensitive skin, it’s best to exfoliate at night to avoid any additional sensitivity during the daytime/sunlight hours.
+Since exfoliating might lead to more sensitive skin, it may be best to exfoliate at night to try to avoid any additional sensitivity during the daytime/sunlight hours.